Slingshot (2024 film): Cast

-Production
+Production and release

 On November 23, 2021, it was announced that Mikael Håfström would direct from a screenplay by R. Scott Adams and Nathan Parker.
 The film was produced by Bluestone Entertainment.
 Barry Chusid was the production designer and Pär M Ekberg was the cinematographer.
-Alongside the film announcement, Casey Affleck, Laurence Fishburne, Emily Beecham, Tomer Kapon, and David Morrissey were cast.
+Alongside the film announcement, Casey Affleck, Laurence Fishburne, Emily Beecham, Tomer Capone, David Morrissey, and Mark Ebulué were cast.
 Chelsea Ellis Bloch and Marisol Roncali were the casting directors.
 Filming began on December 1, 2021, at Korda Studios and other locations in Budapest, Hungary.
-Lorne Balfe composed the score after previously collaborating with Håfström on Outside the Wire.
+The score was composed by Steffen Thum and produced by Lorne Balfe.

+In February 2024, Bleecker Street acquired U.S. distribution rights to the film.
+The film was released on August 30, 2024, in the United States, opening on the four-day Labor Day weekend.

+Reception

+Performance

+In the United States and Canada, Slingshot was released alongside Afraid, 1992, Reagan, and City of Dreams, and was projected to gross $2.5 million at most from 845 theaters in its opening weekend.
+The film debuted below expectations, grossing $589,146 over the four-day Labor Day weekend.

+On January 18, 2025, Slingshot overtook Top Gun: Maverick at the top of the Paramount+ streaming chart.